samdotkim/GoodREADMEGenerator/README.md

   ## Installation

-  *Steps required to install project and how to get the development environment running:*
+  *How to install and run the project:*

   First, run 'npm install' in order to install the necessary npm package dependencies that are defined in 'package.json'
     1. [`npm inquirer`] - prompts user for inputs from command line